mandric/kanso-showdown/README.md

 ## Docs

-A good place to start is the original showdown package's readme bundled in `packages/showdown/showdown/README.md`.
+A good place to start is the showdown readme bundled in the package as `showdown/README.md`.

 ## Maintenance